-Two future kings set to honor Elizabeth at jubilee concert
+Two future kings set to honor Elizabeth at Jubilee concert

 LONDON (AP) — Two future monarchs are set to pay tribute to Queen Elizabeth II at a special concert in front of Buckingham Palace on Saturday, the third day of the Platinum Jubilee extravaganza marking her 70 years on the throne.

 Prince Charles and Prince William, the queen’s son and grandson, are scheduled to address a live audience of 22,000 people and millions more watching on television.
-The event featuring Diana Ross, Queen + Adam Lambert and Alicia Keys will take place in a temporary amphitheater built around the Victoria Memorial outside the palace.
+The event featuring Alicia Keys and Queen + Adam Lambert will take place in a temporary amphitheater built around the Victoria Memorial outside the palace.

+David Beckham and tennis player Emma Raducanu will also attend, while Diana Ross will close the show with her first U.K. live performance in 15 years.
+The concert is also expected to feature a pre-recorded performance by Elton John.

-The 96-year-old monarch isn’t expected to attend the nighttime outdoor event with rain in the forecast.
-Problems moving around, which the palace describes as “episodic mobility issues,” have limited the queen’s public appearances in recent months.
+The 96-year-old monarch isn’t expected to attend the evening outdoor event, with rain in the forecast.
+The queen has had problems moving around lately, which the palace describes as “episodic mobility issues,” limiting her public appearances in recent months.

+The sovereign opted not to attend the Epsom Derby on Saturday.
+Instead, she was represented at the prestigious annual horse race by her daughter, Princess Anne, who appeared in the royal box Saturday to crowds cheering and waving Union flags.

 Follow AP’s coverage of Queen Elizabeth II at https://apnews.com/hub/queen-elizabeth-ii